UNDP-Data/Informal-Economy-Viz/README.md

-# Access All Data Visualization in DFP
+# Informal Economy Viz in DFP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Craco](https://www.npmjs.com/package/@craco/craco) to add a configuration layer for CRA.
 For this porject, we use [Typescript](https://www.typescriptlang.org/), a strongly typed programming language that builds on JavaScript.
 Typescript helps in better documentation of the code and communication between developers.